Dr. Anthony Levatino: Abortionist Turned Pro-Life

 But he knew he couldn’t stop because the mother would be at risk for infection or even death.
 He had to make sure he got all the pieces of the baby.
 He states: “You literally stack parts on the side of the table so you can keep inventory.”
 He finished the abortion, but remembered, “All I could see was somebody’s son or daughter.”

-That event stayed with him, but he continued to do abortions.
+That event stayed with him, yet he continued to do abortions.

 The very next day, he went into the office and explained to his partners that he could no longer do second trimester abortions.
 He was still doing first trimester abortions, however.
 But soon that even became too much to bear.
 So, in February 1985, he said enough is enough.
 Dr. Anthony Levatino quit doing abortions for good.